Professor and Vice Chair

 Brody School of Medicine Mission Champion Award (inaugural recipient) 2014

 Postdoctoral Fellow, Emory University School of Medicine; Research Associate, Medical College of Virginia

-The coursepack has been highly successful and is currently the pedagogical basis for both our medical gross anatomy course and our anatomy course for physical therapy and nursing students.
+The course pack has been highly successful and is the current pedagogical basis for both our medical gross anatomy course and our anatomy course for physical therapy and nurse anesthesia students.
 I have also been involved with development of online multimedia modules that are the basis of computer-based and Web-based gross anatomy courses (distance learning).
 These include regional reviews with audio narrations and interactive learning tools on somatic and autonomic nerve plexuses.

 Fletcher, D.J. and T.M.
 Louis.
 1997.
 The Cervical Plexus: An Online Anatomy Learning Tool ©. (learning tool example)